-Contract Value Type of Procurement Procurement Timelines £0 - £24,999.99 No Commercial Team involvement (unless contract could be extended to exceed £25,000 In line with Budget Holder requirements no Commercial Team involvement £25,000 - FTS threshold for Goods and Services (see Appendix B) Request for Quotation The Request for Quotation exercise is likely to take two to six weeks to award a contract from issue of procurement documents (based upon complexity).
-For Works and LTR Services Above Goods and Services FTS thresholds but below Works and LTR Services FTS thresholds (see Appendix B) Request for Quotation This standard procurement exercise likely to take between six to eight weeks to award a contract from issue of Tender documents.
-Over FTS thresholds (see Appendix B) Complex Procurement Exercise A full FTS procurement exercise likely to take between eight to ten weeks to award from issue of Tender documents
+Contract Value Type of Procurement Procurement Timelines Approval Route £0 - £24,999.99 No Commercial Team involvement (unless contract could be extended to exceed £25,000 In line with Budget Holder requirements no Commercial Team involvement Budget Holder raises PO for spend below £10,000.
+For spend above £10,000 evidence of three quotes is required £25,000 - FTS Threshold for Goods and Services (see Appendix B) Request for Quotation The Request for Quotation exercise is likely to take two to six weeks to award a contract from issue of procurement documents (based upon complexity).
+Tender Approved and contract signed by CC CFO or PCC CFO For Works and LTR Services Above Goods and Services Thresholds but below Works and LTR Services FTS Thresholds (see Appendix B) Request for Quotation This standard procurement exercise likely to take between six to eight weeks to award a contract from issue of Tender documents.
+Tender Approved and contract signed by CC CFO or PCC CFO Over FTS Tender thresholds (see Appendix B) Complex Procurement Exercise A full FTS procurement exercise likely to take between eight to ten weeks to award from issue of Tender documents Tender Approved and contract signed by PCC CFO